Uploaded image for project: 'JDK'

 }

-$ java -XX:StartFlightRecording:method-trace=@com.example.Debug. ...
+$ java -XX:StartFlightRecording:method-trace=@com.example.Debug ...

 $ java -XX:StartFlightRecording:method-timing=@com.example.Initialization,@com.example.StopWatch ...

-String url = “service:jmx:rmi:///jndi/rmi://example.com:7091/jmxrmi”;
+var url = "service:jmx:rmi:///jndi/rmi://example.com:7091/jmxrmi";

-JMXServiceURL jmxURL = new JMXServiceURL(url);
+var jmxURL = new JMXServiceURL(url);

-try (var r = new RemoteRecordingStream(connector.getMBeanServerConnection())) {
+try (var r = new RemoteRecordingStream(conn.getMBeanServerConnection())) {

-Map<String, String> settings = new HashMap<>();
+var settings = new HashMap<String,String>();

 settings.put("jdk.MethodTrace#enabled", "true");